jsdelivrbot/The-Solar-System/README.md

 ## Contributing

-Feel free to contribute in about Space & Astronomy that you think will befit this Superbook.
+Feel free to contribute to this book too.
+It's an ever expanding book with anything interesting about Science, Space and Astronomy that you can befit the scope of Superbook.

 1. Fork it ( https://github.com/bubblin/The-Solar-System/fork )
 2. Create your feature branch (`git checkout -b my-new-page`)
-3. Commit your changes (`git commit -am 'Add a page on (/topic)'`)
+3. Commit your changes (`git commit -am 'Added a page on (/topic)'`)
 4. Push to the branch (`git push origin my-new-page`)
 5. Create a new Pull Request
 6. <a href = "mailto:marvin@bubbl.in">Contact me</a> if I don't respond within 24 hours.